hessu/aprsc/doc/INSTALLING.md

 * Ubuntu 12.04 LTS: precise
 * Ubuntu 10.04 LTS: lucid

-Other releases are currently not supported.
+Other versions are currently not supported.

-Next, add the following line to your /etc/apt/sources.list file:
+Next, add the following line in the end of your /etc/apt/sources.list file:

     deb http://aprsc-dist.he.fi/aprsc/apt DISTRIBUTION main

 Naturally, DISTRIBUTION needs to be replaced with your distributions codename (squeeze, or whatever).
-You should see the codename appearing on other "deb" lines in sources.list.
+You should see the codename appearing on other similar "deb" lines in sources.list.

-Editing the sources.list file requires root privileges.
-The following commands assume you're running them as a regular user, and the sudo tool is used to run individual commands as root.
+Editing sources.list requires root privileges.
+The following commands assume you're running them as a regular user, and the sudo tool is used to run individual commands as root.  sudo will ask you for your password.

-Next, add the gpg key used to sign the packages by running the following commands at your command prompt:
+Next, add the gpg key used to sign the packages by running the following commands at your command prompt.
+This will enable strong authentication of the aprsc packages - apt-get will cryptographically validate them.

     gpg --keyserver keys.gnupg.net --recv 657A2B8D
     gpg --export C51AA22389B5B74C3896EF3CA72A581E657A2B8D | sudo apt-key add -